TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 26/Numbers 26.56.md

 ---

-According to the lot shall their inheritance be divided between the more and the fewer.
+According to the lot shall their inheritance be divided between the more and the fewer."